 - 1Gb, 2Gb, and 4Gb ram variants are available, and the price will change accordingly from $25 to $45.

-- It allows the user to use a wide range of OS while you can use Android 7.1 plus Debian and Yocto Linux currently.
+- It allows the user to use a wide range of OS while currently using Android 7.1 plus Debian and Yocto Linux.

 - An empty, bootable eMMC socket is installed along with a bootable microSD slot for storage.